Koma Inu (guardian dogs)

 So, try to imitate them with your mouth.

-Indeed, saying something with the mouth open sounds like A. On the other hand, Un means shutting it like Umm.
+Indeed, saying something with the mouth open sounds like A. On the other hand, Un means shutting it.
+It seems he says Umm.

 Unique Koma Inu

-If you could visit Ishikawa prefecture (Japan has 48th prefectures), you might discover the Koma Inu standing upside down at any shrine there.
-It looks like a dog playing with high emotion.
+If you could visit Ishikawa prefecture (Japan has 48th prefectures), you might discover the Komainu standing upside down at any shrine there.
+It seems a dog playing with high emotion.

-Strangely, such Koma Inu are only (almost) in the prefecture, and nobody knows why they do and when they were born.
-Some historians at least say that expresses welcoming visitors.
+Strangely, such Koma Inu are only (almost) in the prefecture, and nobody knows why they are and when they were born.

 There is one more strange type.
 Look at the picture.